spdx/spdx-spec/chapters/file-information.md

 ### 8.12.2 Intent

-Here, the intent is to provide the recipient of the SPDX Document with more information determined after careful analysis of a file.
+Here, the intent is to provide the recipient of the SPDX document with more information determined after careful analysis of a file.

 ### 8.12.3 Examples